Communication-Efficient Decentralized Multi-Agent Reinforcement Learning for Cooperative Adaptive Cruise Control: Cooperative Adaptive Cruise Control (CACC)

 where $\alpha_i$ and $\beta_i$ are the headway gain and relative velocity gain, respectively.
 These parameters serve as representations of human driver behavior, encapsulating the influence of both spacing and relative speed in determining vehicle acceleration.
 Here, $h^s=5$ m and $h^g=35$ m denote the stop headway and full-speed headway, both of which are key to understanding traffic dynamics at different vehicle densities.
 Furthermore, $v^\circ$ represents the headway-based velocity policy, which is defined as:

 This policy function serves as an optimal velocity strategy for each vehicle based on the current headway to the preceding vehicle.
 At small headways less than or equal to $h^s$, the optimal velocity is zero, highlighting the need for the ego vehicle to stop for preventing potential collisions.
 For headways within the range $h^s$ to $h^g$, the optimal velocity gradually increases by following a cosine curve until reaching the maximum velocity.
 For large headways greater than or equal to $h^g$, the optimal velocity is capped at the vehicle's maximum speed, ensuring both safety and efficiency in the traffic flow.
 This strategy significantly contributes to maintaining fluidity in vehicular traffic under various density conditions.
 The OVM will be used to simulate the behavior of vehicles where the RL will train the driving hyper-parameters $(\alpha_i,\beta_i)$.
 See Section~IV for more details on the RL formulation.
+In this paper, our primary focus is on validating the fully decentralized MARL approach in the context of CACC.
+As for the exploration of more complex vehicle dynamics \cite{feng2019string}, this will be a key area of investigation in our future work.